 Being in a DevOps team will require exceptional communication skills.
 And this is the case because so many professionals come together to plan a single project with a collective mindset of maximizing the outcomes.

 However, this would never be possible if even one of the groups were to stick out and not cooperate.
 Hence, the team often emphasizes this aspect of having good teamwork and communication skills.
-Moreover, if you are a newbie in the field, you are even more required to present yourself as a favorable team member.
+Moreover, if you are a newbie in the field, you are even more required to present yourself as a favourable team member.

 DevOps, no doubt, focuses on the technology first, but the priority of having the best and the most capable human resource remains unmatched.